Clebsch-Gordan products

 • lambda_max – maximum angular momentum value to compute CG coefficients for.

-• use_torch – whether torch tensor or numpy arrays should be used to store the coefficients
+• arrays_backend – whether to use "numpy" or "torch" arrays to store the coefficients.

 Returns: